aayushi-bhensdadia/BGCleaner---Auto-BG-Remover/README.md

-# Auto Background Remover 🖼️
+# Auto Background Remover

-A web-based tool to remove backgrounds from images using the remove.bg API.
+A web-based tool to remove backgrounds from images using the apyhub API.
 Users can upload an image, preview the result with background removed, and download the output as a PNG.

 ## 🔧 Features
 - Upload image files (JPEG/PNG)